Why I Built a Local-First AI Chatbot

 April 24, 2025

 AI is changing how we work.
 The productivity boost is real.
-This shouldn't be a surprise—the latest models are truly impressive.
-For software engineers, tools like Cursor have transformed coding workflows.
-For many others, ChatGPT has become a go-to resource.
+This shouldn't be a surprise - the latest models are truly impressive.
+For software engineers, AI coding assistants have transformed workflows.
+For many others, AI chatbots have become a daily resource.

-But something about these tools kept bothering me—the data privacy implications.
-Most AI services store your conversations, have those conversations reviewed by humans, and eventually use the data to train future models.
-My queries, code snippets, and sometimes even personal information were being collected.
+But something about these tools kept bothering me: the data privacy implications.
+Most AI services store your conversations, have them reviewed by humans, and use the data to train future models.

-While some folks may argue that you can disable this in settings, the privacy policies of the large AI providers have exceptions where your data can still be used for training.
+While you can often disable this in settings, privacy policies generally include exceptions where your data can still be used in some circumstances.

 To resolve this concern, I built a simple terminal-based chatbot for my own general questions throughout the day.
-The chatbot interfaced with Amazon Bedrock, which provides access to a range of language models, including my favorite Claude, with a strong data protection commitment to not store or log conversations.
+The chatbot interfaced with Amazon Bedrock, which provides access to a range of powerful language models with a strong data protection commitment to not store or log conversations.

-This worked well for me.
-It sped up my workflow and kept me focused.
-Soon, my wife expressed interest in using it too, but a terminal interface wasn't what she had in mind.
-I searched online for a product that would meet her needs, but unfortunately couldn't find an option that promised zero data retention coupled with a powerful model.
-While several great local and open source options existed, local models lag in performance, and self-hosting wasn't an appealing option for her.
+This worked well for me - faster workflow, better focus.
+Soon, my wife wanted to use it too, but a terminal interface wasn't what she had in mind.
+I searched for a product that would meet her needs but couldn't find one promising zero data retention with a powerful model.
+Local and open source options existed, but local models lag in performance, and self-hosting wasn't appealing for her.

 1. Serve cutting-edge AI models